HC200ok/manual-data-masking/README.md

 1. Configurable categories of sensitive data like swear word, person name, home address...
 2. Showing sensitive data been masked when mouse hover.
-3. Replacing sensitive data by using characters "●" and "x".
+3. Replacing sensitive data by using characters "●" and "*".

 ## Concept